 |Photo by Kelly Sikkema on Unsplash|

 Vanguard is Canadian-friendly - very much so.
 They have superb products available for Canadians to buy in the form of ETF's from the numerous stock exchanges around the globe.
-This certainly adds complexity to the average Jane or Joe trying to buy their first index fund but no greatly so.
-In fact, I keep it VERY simple in this blog post called the 7 Simple Steps to Investing for Canadians in 2020 (coming soon to a blog near you!).
+This certainly adds complexity to the average Jane or Joe trying to buy their first index fund but not greatly so.
+In fact, I keep it VERY simple in this blog post called the 7 Simple Steps to Investing for Canadians in 2020.
 I will be keeping that thing updated so feel free to check back often and feel free to pass that around the internet, you'll do me and my blog a big favour, not too mention the person on the receiving end obtaining such valuable advice, all for free!

 Okay, now that the rambling and shameless self-promotion is out of the way, let's look at how to buy the Total US Stock Market Index, otherwise known as VTSAX.
 As I hinted above, we cannot buy this in mutual fund form from Vanguard, we have to look at ETF's only.
 For the purposes of this article, I will be focusing only on Vanguard products.

 Okay, this ETF isn't American at all, VCN is actually Vanguard's Total Canadian Stock Market Index.
 Some Canadians might think this is the Canadian equivalent version so instead of buying every single piece of a public company in the US, you're doing the same thing in Canada with Canadian companies.
 Totally the same, right?